Academic Calendar - 2026

 Graduation

-Upon completion of this combined program, students will receive a BA with an Honours Specialization in Urban Development (Geography) and a BA in Honours Business Administration.
+Upon completion of this combined program, students will receive a BA with an Honours Specialization in Urban Development (Geography and Environment) and a BA in Honours Business Administration.

 Graduation with Distinction